Sumanth-Vallabhaneni-03/Voice-Navigation-app/README.md

 # 📱 Voice-Navigation-app
 A voice based navigation app
-**Empowering the Visually Impaired with Seamless Navigation**
+**Seamless Navigation with Ease Interface**

 ---

 ## 📚 **Project Overview**
 **Voice-Navigation** is an intuitive and accessible Android application designed to assist visually impaired individuals by providing seamless navigation using voice commands and audio guidance.
 The app allows users to:

-- Input source and destination using voice commands.
+- Reaching destination using voice commands.
-- Select the starting point by tapping anywhere on the screen.
+- Select the Destination point by tapping anywhere on the screen.
 - Receive real-time step-by-step audio navigation cues for safe mobility.

 ---